Automatically 'Verifying' Discrete-Time Complex Systems through Learning, Abstraction and Refinement: Evaluation

 \section{Evaluation}

-Our approach has been implemented as a toolkit named LAR (available at GitHub~\cite{tool}) with about 6K line of Java code.
+Our approach has been implemented as a self-contained toolkit named LAR (available at GitHub~\cite{tool}) with about 6K lines of Java code.
 LAR relies on the LIBSVM library~\cite{chang2011libsvm,abeel2009java} for generating new predicates and PRISM model checker for PMC~\cite{kwiatkowska2011prism}.
-In this section, we evaluate LAR to answer the following research questions (RQ). \\
+All models and detailed results discussed below are available at~\cite{results}.